Steven Morris —

 In the mid-‘90’s my wife Christine Morris (author, bodyworker and yoga instructor) and I moved to San Diego to spend more time in harmony with our work and the natural, oceanic world of the west coast.
 Over the years, in addition to pursuing my artwork, I have founded multiple businesses, including a nationally recognized creative agency (Mth Degree, Inc.).
 During this time I have also taught art and design at multiple colleges on the east and west coasts, including Salisbury State University, San Diego State University, and San Diego City College.

-In addition to the galleries I show and sell work, my artwork exists in private collections, including the poet, philosopher David Whyte.
+In addition to the galleries I show and sell work, my artwork exists in several private collections.

 Contact for acquisition and gallery inquires: firstname.lastname@example.org